Y Combinator quietly launched Series A, a program that helps startups pitch the right VC, at the right time

 Y Combinator (YC) recently launched a program to help its startups improve their series A fundraising, VentureBeat has learned.
-YC partner Aaron Harris, who is overseeing the program, confirmed that it debuted in November.
+YC partner Aaron Harris, who is overseeing the program, confusingly named Series A, confirmed that it debuted in November.

 The program has two main goals, says Harris: First, increase the rate at which YC companies successfully raise series As, and second, improve the quality of those rounds.
 “We think that will meaningfully improve the long term success rate of our companies,” he wrote in an email to VentureBeat.